 General Electric Company’s latest ex-dividend date was on .
 The GE stock shareholders received the last dividend payment of $0.08 per share on .

 When is General Electric Company’s next dividend payment date?

-General Electric Company’s next dividend payment has not been announced at this time.
+General Electric Company’s next dividend payment will be on .

 Does General Electric Company have sufficient earnings to cover its dividends?

 General Electric Company (GE) has a low payout ratio of 7.1%, which is generally considered to be a sign that a company has enough earnings to pay dividends and retain earnings to reinvest in the business.